 (C) Formal procedure

 You can lodge a Grievance Lodgement Form with the University Grievance Officer and request a formal investigation of the grievance.
 This step will not normally be undertaken unless you have attempted to settle your grievance under the Informal Procedure.
-An independent investigator will be appointed to investigate and provide recommendations to the Vice-Chancellor and it is the Vice-Chancellor who makes a final decision of what actions (if any) should be taken.

-The Student Grievance Procedure cannot be used if the grievance relates to matter covered by alternative formal review, appeal, grievance or other dispute settling procedures.
+The Student Grievance Procedure cannot be used if the grievance relates to any matter covered by alternative formal review, appeal, grievance or other dispute settling procedures.
 Following is a list of alternate formal processes.

 A. Appeals relating to: